lammps/lammps/doc/src/package.rst

-For the KOKKOS package, the option defaults for GPUs are neigh = full, neigh/qeq = full, newton = off, binsize for GPUs = 2x LAMMPS default value, comm = device, cuda/aware = on.
-When LAMMPS can safely detect that CUDA-aware MPI is not available, the default value of cuda/aware becomes "off".
+For the KOKKOS package, the option defaults for GPUs are neigh = full, neigh/qeq = full, newton = off, binsize for GPUs = 2x LAMMPS default value, comm = device, gpu/aware = on.
+When LAMMPS can safely detect that GPU-aware MPI is not available, the default value of gpu/aware becomes "off".
 For CPUs or Xeon Phis, the option defaults are neigh = half, neigh/qeq = half, newton = on, binsize = 0.0, and comm = no. The option neigh/thread = on when there are 16K atoms or less on an MPI